Meet the Board

 When not working, John enjoys golf, walking swimming and travel.
 He is married with two adult sons.

-Mick King (Agency Director)
+Mick King (Chief Executive)

 Prior to joining LHIA, Mick was Executive Manager of the private-public Humber Economic Partnership.
 Mick developed and implemented new multi-sector governance arrangements and as the sub region’s ‘delivery driver’ led the development and implementation of the sub regional economic development investment plan, underpinned by £150m of regional development agency funding; both initiatives regionally cited as best practice.